timothydmorton/obliquity/README.rst

     cosi_dist = Cosi_Distribution_FromH5('test.h5')
     cosi_dist.summary_plot()

-This is particularly useful for running batch jobs and doing more analysis later.
+This is particularly useful for running batch jobs and doing more analysis later; for example, you may make a number of .h5 files in this manner, and then analyze them together using ``calc_kappa_posterior``.